-First soak the dried apricots (except for the five extra) for 6–8 hours.
+First soak the dried apricots (except for the 5 extra) for 6-8 hours.

 Drain the soaked apricots and mix with the coconut pulp.
-Blend with an immersion blender or in a food processor (you could do this by hand if you mash and chop the soaked fruit really finely or use a large mortar and pestle).
+Blitz with a stick blender or in a food processor (you could do this by hand if you mash and chop the soaked fruit really finely or use a large mortar and pestle).
 If the mix is too dry, spoon in a little reserved coconut water to bring it all together.
-Coarsely chop the five extra apricots and add it to the mixture along with the chopped nuts.
+Roughly chop the 5 extra apricots and add, together with the chopped nuts, to the mixture.